maximaaeez/Rolling-Average-of-a-vector/README.md

 # Rolling-Average-of-a-vector
-Given a vector of numbers nums, and a rolling window k, compute the rolling average of that vector.
+Task: Given a vector of numbers nums, and a rolling window k, compute the rolling average of that vector.
+(Refrain from using third party libraries such as pandas or numpy)